 - Phalanges—14 bones of the fingers (3 in each finger) and thumb (2 in the thumb)

-- Pelvic Girdle—made up of the right and left hip bones which are joined in the back with the sacrum and in the front at the symphysis pubis
+- Pelvic Girdle—made up of the ilium, ischium, and pubic bone, which form a ring-shaped structure by connecting in the back via the sacrum and in the front at the symphysis pubis

-- Femur—long bone of the thigh and longest bone in the body; connects with pelvis to form and hip joint and the tibia and fibula to form the knee joint
+- Femur—long bone of the thigh and longest bone in the body; connects with the pelvis to form the hip joint.
+Connects with the tibia and fibula to form the knee joint

 - Phalanges—bones of the toes (3 in each toe and 2 in the big toe)

 Joints are formed where the surfaces of two or more bones meet and articulate with one other.
 Some joints do not allow for any motion or at most, very little motion.
 Freely movable (diarthrodial) joints allow for motion that enables us to eat (elbow, hand), run (hip, knee, ankle), throw (shoulder, elbow), etc. Diarthrodial joints are classified by the type of movement they allow (See below).
 Depending on the type of joint, variable types of motion are possible.